Subseries B - Bound Prints

 Archival history

-Some of the prints accrued by the Ferrar Family were bound into an album in 1910.
+These prints in the Ferrar collection were bound into an album in 1910 at Magdalene College.
 The Pepys Librarian at that time, Stephen Gaselee, thought (erroneously) that the prints were part of the Pepys Library collection.
 The album has a similar appearance to the Pepys Library albums of prints, and was presented by Professor George Nuttall (College Order Book, May 23, 1910).
-The album was erroneously given a Pepys Library-type shelfmark by Derek Pepys-Whiteley in c.1963 (PL 2986 Vol. III part iii) but is not associated with the Pepys Library, and is housed in the Old Library alongside the loose Ferrar Prints.
+The album was erroneously given a Pepys Library-type shelfmark by Derek Pepys-Whiteley in c.1963 (PL 2986 pt. iii) but is not associated with the Pepys Library, and is housed in the Old Library alongside the loose Ferrar Prints.

 Content and structure area